MileHacker Logo

 • Large Items: If you purchase large items, inquire about shipping services from the retailer.

-• Documentation: Keep all receipts and follow the refund procedure at the airport customs office before your departure.
+• Documentation: Keep all your receipts and follow the refund procedure at the airport customs office before your departure.

 Payment Methods